-Degree Incentive Pay will be effective upon the date the degree is awarded and /or the equivalent college level course credits are earned.
+Degree Incentive Pay will be effective from the first day of the month following the employee providing documentation that the degree was awarded and /or the equivalent college level course credits were earned.
 Degree Incentive pay is not cumulative, such that an employee who has both an Associates Degree and a Bachelors Degree shall only receive the Bachelors Degree incentive.

-C) An employee will be qualified to continue to receive the certification premium after attaining the required certification levels if the employee successfully fulfills any appropriate state DPSST annual maintenance requirements following confirmation dates, and following each anniversary of certification thereafter, and meets other requirements, if any, sufficient to assure re-certification in specialized fields.
+An employee will be qualified to continue to receive the certification premium after attaining the required certification levels if the employee successfully fulfills any appropriate state DPSST annual maintenance requirements following confirmation dates, and following each anniversary of certification thereafter, and meets other requirements, if any, sufficient to assure re-certification in specialized fields.